gork/tyro/README.markdown

 Doesn't sound like much does it?
 --------------------------------

-As we said, it's tiny but that coupled with an example app (still todo) should show you how nice it is to use, to build a lovely, architected, MVC single page web application.
+As we said, it's tiny but that coupled with an example app (still todo) should show you how easy it is to build a lovely, architected, MVC single page web application.

 What else do we suggest?
 ------------------------